thephucit/SwiftUI/README.md

 // get value when tap to cell in list popup func NTPListPopupClickedAtButtonIndex(index: String)
 {
-   // index is the key in dictionary `data`
+   // index is the key in array `data`
 }
 ```
 awesome :+1: